×

 As Lewis points out, one of the key advantages of a funeral plan is that, in paying for one, you are locking in today’s prices.
 According to SunLife, the average cost of a funeral last year was £4,285, and, over a 21-year period, funeral prices have risen by 134%, where inflation has only risen by 75% over the same period.
 For this reason, it’s a very valuable benefit, as it means, when buying a funeral plan, you can stop the clock on funeral price rises.

-To put it bluntly, if you decide not to buy a funeral plan now, and then you were to die in 10 years time, your family will have to organise and pay for your funeral according to the prices of the future, which, in all likelihood, if current trends continue, will have seen a significant increase.
-Given how location affects funeral costs, if you live somewhere expensive, like London or Edinburgh, when opting for a national funeral provider that provides one rate regardless of location, you can minimise its impact on your funeral costs.
+To put it bluntly, if you decide not to buy a funeral plan now and were to die in 10 years’ time, your family would need to arrange and pay for your funeral at future prices—which, if current trends continue, will likely be significantly higher.
+For anyone asking how much does a funeral cost?, it’s important to consider how location affects funeral costs costs.
+In more expensive areas like London or Edinburgh, opting for a national funeral provider that offers one fixed rate regardless of location can help ease that financial pressure.

 If you have the funds to pay upfront